A Hamburger Today

 That said, there's a lot of ways latkes can go wrong.
 If you're looking to step up your latke game, this guide has everything you need to know, from ingredients to equipment to technique.

 A lot of the problems in latkecraft stem from a misunderstanding of what a latke is.
 To start, it's not a potato pancake.
 Potato pancakes have a creamy, almost mashed potato-like center with a thin, golden, crisp exterior.
 Latkes, on the other hand, should have a deeply browned crust with whispy, lacy edges.

-To put it in burger terms,* a latke should combine a pub burger's heft with a fast food-style burger's crust, the best of all possible potato worlds.
+To put it in burger terms, a latke should combine a pub burger's heft with a smash burger's crust, the best of all possible potato worlds.

 I'm going to ask that you bear with me on this definition.
 If you prefer your latkes extra thin and crispy or with creamy centers, try these and see if they change your mind.
 If they don't, I'm not going to say what you lovingly made for your family isn't a latke, but we're going to have to agree to disagree.